w3f/polkadot-wiki/docs/learn/learn-guides-accounts-multisig.md

 ### Multisig Call Deposit

-When you create a new multi-sig call, you will need to place a
+When you create a new multi-sig call, you will need to place a [deposit](../general/chain-state-values.md#multisig-deposit-base).
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} deposit.
 The deposit stays locked until the call is executed.
 This deposit is to establish an economic cost on the storage space that the multisig call takes up in the chain state and discourage users from creating multisig calls that never get executed.
 The deposit will be reserved in the call initiator's account.